20centcroak/github-cheatsheet/cheatsheet.md

     git log --oneline
 > 213cf6c (HEAD -> master) my first commit message

 Now fileA.txt is under version control.
-When this file is modified in the working copy, it has to be put in the staging area, and then commit to be part of the log
+When this file is modified in the working copy, it has to be put in the staging area, and then commit it in order to have the modifications in the log history.

+PS D:\perso\courses\git course\hands on\repos\projecta> git status
+On branch master
+Changes not staged for commit:
+  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+        modified:   fileA.txt

+no changes added to commit (use "git add" and/or "git commit -a") PS D:\perso\courses\git course\hands on\repos\projecta> git add .\fileA.txt PS D:\perso\courses\git course\hands on\repos\projecta> git status
+On branch master
+Changes to be committed:
+  (use "git reset HEAD <file>..." to unstage)

+        modified:   fileA.txt

+PS D:\perso\courses\git course\hands on\repos\projecta> git commit -m'featureA added'
+[master 54c09e1] featureA added
+ 1 file changed, 1 insertion(+)

 ## Remote repository
 ### clone a remote repo